We’re encroaching the end of May.

 Welcome back everyone!

 I’m pleased to say that many new faces have joined the landlord club since I last got down, so they’re about to get deflowered (but sadly, many will never be seen or felt again, because they didn’t quite realise they signed up for).

-My tenant wants a dog (even though there’s a ‘no pet’ policy in play)…
+My tenant wants a dog (even though we mutually agreed to a ‘no pet’ policy)…

 Hi Landlord.
 Do you mind if I get a small dog?
 I promise I’ll take care of it, and it won’t cause any problems.
 I love this house too much to ruin it.

 Thanks for asking, but… URGH! (*&*!!@!*(&!!!

 - My black-hearted tenant is sabotaging our peaceful and harmonious relationship by attempting to overthrow our “no pet” policy.
 I really thought we had a lifelong understanding.

 - The property/landlord was marketed as being NOT pet-friendly!
 As per routine, my advert description contained an entire section on how all animals are magical and mystical creatures, but they’re wholly unwelcome in the particular property being offered (and permission is required if the rules are to be bent, just to avoid any “unfair clause” allegations).

 - Now I’m going to look like the bad guy for tossing my tenant’s request in the bin like a used diaphragm, all because I’m sticking to the deal.
-The nerve of this guy makes me sick to the ball-sacks!
+The nerve of this guy!

 - Now I’m going to have to be on full alert like an abandoned and malnourished gazelle, because I wouldn’t put it past my inconsiderate tenant to sneak Snowball in through the back doors.

 - What annoys me the most is that my tenant got a little shirty with ME and seemed bewildered for rejecting his request, even though – I’m going to say it again – I’m sticking to the deal we BOTH agreed to!
 Un-dicking-believable! *slaps forehead*